Farming Village

 Pig Village

-The pig village will be a dedicated area celebrating the British pig industry, offering engaging educational experiences for visitors including live displays, interactive breed showcases, and insights into the world of pig farming.
+The pig village is a dedicated area celebrating the British pig industry, offering engaging educational experiences for visitors including live displays, interactive breed showcases, and insights into the world of pig farming.

 Daily Grand Parade of Livestock

-Each day, the spectacle that is the Grand Parade of Livestock takes place in the Main Arena, where the accompanying commentary provide detail about each of the breeds.
+Each day, the spectacle that is the Grand Parade of Livestock takes place in the Main Arena, where the accompanying commentary provides detail about each of the breeds.
 Learn more here.

 British Fleece Show